heryfitiavana22/html-ussd/docs/cli.md

 ## Phone Number

-When using the `--phone` option, the phone number will be included in every remote request as a query parameter:
+the `phone` number will be included in every remote request as a query parameter:

 ```bash
 html-ussd run --main "https://html-ussd-example.onrender.com/main-page" --phone 0341234567